cscart/docs/en/user_guide/addons/google_analytics/set_google_analytics.rst

     :align: center
     :alt: Step 5

-For the website, enter the websie address and a Steram name.
-Then click the Create stream button and you will be suggested to add the Google Tag to all your website pages.
-On how to do this, we will touch on this topic below.
+For the **website**, enter the websie address and a Stream name.
+Then click the **Create stream button** and you will be suggested to add the **Google Tag** to all your website pages.
+We will also touch on this topic below.

 .. image:: img/step_5_gtag.png
     :align: center
     :alt: Step 5

-If it is Android or iOS apps, you will need to enter your Firebase project data and follow the given instarctions.
+If it is **Android or iOS apps**, you will need to enter your **Firebase project data** and follow the given instructions.
 They are both similar for the Android and iOS apps.

 .. image:: img/step_5_website.png
     :align: center